THE CAPITAL STACK PLATFORM™

 How do startups close a funding round?

-What is a SAFE note?
+What is a SAFE note in startup fundraising?

-A SAFE (Simple Agreement for Future Equity) is a financing instrument that converts into equity in a future funding round.
+A SAFE (Simple Agreement for Future Equity) is a financing instrument that converts into equity during a future funding round.
+It allows startups to raise capital without setting an immediate valuation.

 What is a convertible note?